MaxAlyokhin/binary-synth/README.md

 -   `Reading speed` — interpretation speed; at high speeds over 0.001 the application may become unstable

--   `Bitness` — we can divide the binary code into words of 8 or 16 bits, which changes the number of available frequencies (256 or 65536).
+-   `Bitness` — we can divide the binary code into words of 8 or 16 bits, which changes the number of available frequencies (256 or 65536)

+-   `Panner` - pan between left (-1) and right (1) channels

 -   `Frequency generation mode`